What Eagle Eye Networks does well

 Pricing reality

-Milestone XProtect and Genetec shift cost to upfront licensing and server infrastructure, with lower per-year software fees.
-For 100+ cameras, on-premises VMS TCO often runs below cloud VMS subscription over five years - but requires upfront capital and IT resources.
+Milestone XProtect and Genetec shift cost to upfront licensing, server infrastructure, storage, and integrator labor.
+For large camera counts, on-premises or hybrid VMS can beat cloud VMS on 5-year TCO, but it requires upfront capital and IT resources.

 Tec-Tel’s AI overlay on existing cameras is scoped per deployment after the free consultation, with software fees.
 If you’re already on Eagle Eye, adding workplace-safety or video-search analytics above it costs less than a full VMS migration.
 The free consultation maps out the real numbers for your specific situation.